CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-04-05-chain-of-thought-grand-canonical-inference.md

 This is why chain-of-thought should not be described as an unordered latent state.
 It is an ordered latent process.

-The grand-canonical extension appears because $N$ is not fixed.
+The grand-canonical extension appears because $$N$$ is not fixed.
 A model may emit zero reasoning tokens, a short trace, or a long trace before answering.
 Introduce a chemical potential $$\mu$$ penalizing each reasoning token, and the associated fugacity

 $$
 \zeta := \exp(-\mu/\alpha).